niko/lautfm-streamer/README.md

 Restrictions
 -----

-As cross compilation does't work for GO projects with C bindings I can only provide the linux 64 bit binary.
+As cross compilation does't work for GO projects with C bindings I can only provide the linux 64 bit binary for now.